Engineering: 2026 Construction Work

 Previous projects where this technology has been utilized in the City include:

-- Pratico Rd (west of Airport Way)
+- Pratico Road (West of Airport Way)

 The purpose of these projects are to replace sections of water line that have been identified as requiring repair and maintenance or reaching their end of life.
 In 2022, a comprehensive Water Master Plan was completed by WSP Canada, identifying the current condition of the City's water supply network, and identifying upgrades necessary to align with the anticipated growth identified in the Official Community Plan.